Jay-iguez/Yip-Notes/README.md

 ## Roadmap
 - [ ] Add search functionality.
-- [ ] Implement categories for notes.
 - [ ] Color coding.
+- [ ] Export notes to PDF or different formats.
+- [ ] Export/Import databases.
+- [ ] Support for more than text input - but images, sound files, etc...